communications-mining

 Alert Center

-The platform provides real-time alerting capabilities, allowing users to define issues that impact their clients, processes and service quality, and be alerted each time they occur ( e.g. risk events, client complaints, long-running issues, breaks, etc.).
-These notifications are currently available on the platform only (API integration will be available soon).
+The platform provides real-time alerting capabilities, so you can define issues that impact your clients, processes, and service quality.
+Moreover, the platform alerts you each time issues such as risk events, client complaints, long-running issues, breaks, and so on occur.
+Such notifications are currently available only on the platform.

-• Communications volume & Quality of Service monitoring.
+• Communications volume and quality of service monitoring.

-• Prioritisation & resolution of issues as soon as they occur.
+• Prioritisation and resolution of issues as soon as they occur.

 • Triggering downstream automation.

-• Keeping an audit trail of resolved issues & tracking of unresolved issues.
+• Keeping an audit trail of resolved issues and tracking of unresolved issues.

-The Alerts feature gives users the visibility into the recurring or high-risk issues within their communication channels.
-It also enables them to monitor unresolved issues and once the issue is fixed, mark them as resolved.
+The Alerts feature provides visibility into the recurring or high-risk issues in your communication channels.
+In addition, Alerts allows you to monitor unresolved issues.
+Once the issue is fixed, you can mark it as resolved.

-Alert Centre (within the admin console) houses both the Issues and Alerts pages.
-Once set up, alerts trigger issues when their criteria are met, and these are tracked in the Issues page.
+To view issues or alerts, select the Alert Center tab in the Administration page.
+Then select the Issues or Alerts tabs.
+Once you set up your alerts, these trigger issues when their criteria is met, and are tracked in the Issues tab.

-Active issues will track how many times an alert was triggered whilst the issue remained unresolved.
-When an issue has been investigated and addressed, it can be marked as resolved.
-If the alert is triggered again in future, a new issue is created.
+Active issues track how many times an alert was triggered while the issue remained unresolved.
+After you investigate and address an issue, you can then mark it as resolved.
+If the alert triggers again in the future, the platform creates a new issue.

-• Volume based alerts focus on communications volume monitoring.
-For example, number of exceptions or errors, or any instance of a specific high-risk event
+• Alerts linked to email volumes.
+These focus on communications volume monitoring, for example, the number of exceptions or errors, or any instance of a specific high-risk event.

-• QoS based alerts focus on service quality monitoring.
-For example, changes in the QoS score for our high-risk or high-value customers
+• Alerts linked to average quality of service (QoS) scores.
+These focus on service quality monitoring, for example, changes in the QoS score for our high-risk or high-value customers.

 Alert details + matched messages example

-• Applicable filters: these are the same filters available in Explore or Reports (e.g. label filters or user property filters).
-If no filters are applied, the alert will be triggered on the entire dataset
+Note: The applicable filters are the same filters available in the Explore or Reports tabs, for example, label filters or user property filters.
+If no filters are applied, the alert is triggered on the entire dataset.

 Alert configuration window

-Secondly, you can indicate your desired level of increase or decrease; and specify the exact value / percentage:
+6. Indicate the level of increase or decrease, and then specify the exact value or percentage.

-Note: Each alert allows you to preview the issues it would trigger.
-This is particularly helpful when defining the specific conditions of the alert to ensure we are not creating an overly sensitive alert, or one that will never be triggered.
+Note: The Preview alert functionality is particularly helpful when you define the specific conditions of the alert to ensure the platform does not create an overly sensitive alert, or one that is never triggered

-Our objective is to create an alert that gets triggered each time the average QoS score drops by 0.3 within a single day, compared to the long running average.
+The objective of this example is to create an alert that gets triggered each time the average QoS score drops by 0.3 within a single day, compared to the long running average.

-2. Select ‘has a decrease of more than’ in the dropdown list.
+2. Select has a decrease of more than from the drop-down list.

 Alert's conditions example

-This particular alert would have triggered one issue in this period; and the issue is still ongoing.
+This particular alert would have triggered one issue in this period, and the issue would still be ongoing.

 Preview Issues window